Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 So 3 things I think Google is trying to achieve and you “the business owner” can get there today and wait for Google to join you as they slowly achieve it through the algorithm.

 Google wants regular content and consistency.
-This will boost any Google Business profile and rank higher on Google Maps – why? because it produces useful reliable information to the user.
-So for a business owner, it would be shrewd to regularly update your posts, offers and products.
+This will boost any Google Business profile and rank higher on Google Maps – why? because it produces useful reliable information for the user.
+So for a business owner, it would be shrewd to regularly update your posts, offers, and products.
 GMB crush is a great way to see what the competition is doing on this (plug for you)

-In 2021 E-A-T will be ever more apparent in Google results and the Google 3 pack or map pack.
+In 2023 E-A-T will be ever more apparent in Google results and the Google 3 pack or map pack.
 What is E-A-T?
 It stands for expertise, authoritativeness, and trustworthiness.
 These 3 areas are becoming hugely important.
-So GMB users should put all the information in the backend you can, eg established dates, correct categories, many honest reviews, links to other indexes, and social media NAP (Name Address, phone consistency) Google My Business has several functions that will encourage the proof of your expertise, authority, and trustworthiness.
+So Google Business Profile users should put all the information in the backend you can, eg established dates, correct categories, many honest reviews, links to other indexes, and social media NAP (Name Address, phone consistency) Google Business has several functions that will encourage the proof of your expertise, authority, and trustworthiness.
 To do this for your own business listing I wrote a detailed guide called What Is E-A-T SEO In Google Business Ranking Terms?

-Attributes are always being added by Google. you need to keep an eye on this one in 2021.
-COVID has brought lots of new facilities and changes to Google My Business in 2020 and Google wants more upfront details and rewards updated listings in 2021
+Attributes are always being added by Google. you need to keep an eye on this one, and Google wants more upfront details and rewards for updated listings.

 • Factual attributes, like Black-owned, outdoor seating, or women-led